 - Licensee.
 The licensee is the individual who is invited to remain on the premise for any purpose except for commercial or business purposes.
 The possessor of the premises is actually liable for the physical harm that is caused to a licensee by a condition found on the premises.
 This means in short, that an invited guest is a licensee.

 - Trespasser.
-A trespasser is the individual who enters the premises without any expressed or implied invitation.
+A trespasser is an individual who enters the premises without any expressed or implied invitation.
 He or she remains on the premises for his or her own purpose.